DamianGanopolsky/Scheme-Interpreter/README.md

 # Scheme Interpreter

-The idea for this project is to develop a Scheme Interpreter using a recursive interpretation and a functional language (Clojure).
+The idea behind this project is to develop a Scheme Interpreter using a recursive interpretation and a functional language (Clojure).
 A wide range of functions and operators that are used natively in Scheme, can be now executed using this interpreter.

 #### Requirements